terraform-ibm-modules/terraform-ibm-kms-all-inclusive/solutions/standard/DA-keys.md

 To enter a custom value use the edit action to open the `Edit Array` pane.
 KMS Key Ring and Key configurations are added to the array here.
+The following example includes all the configuration options for two key rings.
+One ring contains two keys.

     [
       {